evilbunny2008/weeWXWeatherApp/README.md

 ```
 You shouldn't need to reboot or even restart WeeWx, as the skin.conf file is re-read before new reports are generated.

+### WeeWx alltime data

-If you would also like alltime statistics you also need to install the xstat.py, on a debian install you can do this by doing the following:
+If you would like alltime statistics to show up in the app you need to copy xstat.py in the user/ directory.
+On a debian install just copy xstat.py by doing the following:
 ```
 cp /usr/share/doc/weewx/examples/xstats/bin/user/xstats.py /usr/share/weewx/user/xstats.py
 ```